hmartiniano/faz/README.rst

 Task file basics
 ----------------

-The task file is a plain text file, with a syntax similar to the Drake input files.
+The task file is a plain text file, with a syntax similar to Drake input files.
 The following is an example with two tasks

 .. code-block:: python